jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Many conferences have a video channel posting their content as well.

 Here are a few suggestions:
-* [Modern Software Engineering Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT) - [Dave Farley](https://www.davefarley.net/?page_id=2) started this channel early during COVID, I think as a project during the shutdown.
+* [Modern Software Engineering Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT) - [Dave Farley](https://www.davefarley.net/?page_id=2) started this channel early during COVID lockdown.
 It quickly became popular.
 Each week a new 15-20 minute video is posted about a Software Engineering topic.
 The videos introduce topics without getting too deep in the weeds.
 Dave has invited additional noted presenters.
-Cohesive videos have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
+Videos about similar topoics have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
 * [Alpha Code](https://www.youtube.com/@AlphaCode8/videos) - This excellent Domain-Driven Design series halted abruptly and incomplete about seven years ago.
 I hate to mention it, but it feels as if the creator died unexpectedly.
-* [Vaughn Vernon](https://www.youtube.com/@VaughnVernon) - Vernon translated Eric Evans' Domain-Driven Design into something that's more consumable.
+* [Vaughn Vernon](https://www.youtube.com/@VaughnVernon) - Vernon translated Eric Evans' Domain-Driven Design into a form that's more consumable to most developers.
 His channel features videos on various software engineering topics.
-* [Emily Bache](https://www.youtube.com/@EmilyBache-tech-coach) - Bache is the big proponent of Code Katas.
+* [Emily Bache](https://www.youtube.com/@EmilyBache-tech-coach) - Bache is the big proponent of [Code Katas](http://codekata.com/).
 Her videos feature them along with videos to help software leads train their own teams.
 * [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifest](https://agilemanifesto.org/) authors, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
 His channel is an eclectic set of videos.
 * [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.
 * [Coding Blocks](https://www.youtube.com/@codingblocks) - The Coding Blocks YouTube channel is all about bringing you tutorials, tips, how to's and best practices on working your way to being the best programmer or software developer you can be.
 Much of what will show up on this channel will be a supplement to a podcast episode so don't miss out on a chance for some good shop-talk along with some comic relief and latest news.
 We encourage you to ask questions and give suggestions on topics you'd like to see covered.